kartikayverma56/cs452-mergesort/README.md

 ## Related Exercises

-For those who need more practices in C programming, you are recommended to solve these three problems using the merge sort algorithm.
+For those who need more practice in C programming, you are recommended to solve these three problems using the merge sort algorithm.

 [Leetcode Problem 88 - Merge Sorted Array](https://leetcode.com/problems/merge-sorted-array/)<br/>
 [Leetcode Problem 912 - Sort an Array](https://leetcode.com/problems/sort-an-array/)<br/>